Celestial Atlas

 With

-NGC 7319 is one of the four galaxies in Stephan's Quintet which are at about the same distance from us and more or less obviously interacting (NGC 7320 is merely a foreground galaxy).
+Physical Information: NGC 7319 is one of the four galaxies in Stephan's Quintet that are at about the same distance from us (NGC 7320 is merely a foreground galaxy).
 Based on a recessional velocity of 6745 km/sec, NGC 7319 is about 300 million light years away, which is about the same as the estimated distances for the other members of the group.
 Given that and its apparent size of 1.7 by 1.3 arcmin, it about 150 thousand light years across, and a long arm of ejected material extends another 200 thousand light years or so to its southwest.
-Presumably due to its gravitational interaction with the other members of the Quintet, NGC 7319 is a Seyfert galaxy (type Sy2).
+Presumably due to its gravitational interaction with the other members of the Quintet, NGC 7319 is a Seyfert galaxy (type Sy 2).

-(Image Credits above and below: NASA, ESA and the Hubble SM4 ERO Team)
+(Image Credit NASA, ESA and the Hubble SM4 ERO Team)

 Labeled HST image of Stephans Quintet, also known as Arp 319 and Hickson Compact Group 92